dat-ecosystem/dat/docs/importing.md

 Choosing a `key` is important, as you can only look things up by key!
 In a future version of dat we will provide a way to index other columns, but for now `key` is the only column you can query against.

 When a row is updated it gets a new version number.
-For example if we changed Maria's age to 4 then the interal dat store would now have something like this:
+For example if we changed Maria's age to 4 then the internal dat store would now have something like this:

 ```
 key,version,name,age